KURVFORM/Kurvform/README.md

 # Digital + Architectural Technology

-I'm a digital specialist and maker tinkering with BIM, Automation, Dynamo and data for Architecture and the Built Environment... :bulb::boom:
+I'm a digital specialist and maker tinkering with BIM, Automation and Digital Information for Architecture and the Built Environment... :bulb::building_construction::earth_africa: